 Meta Cambria (SeaCliff) will release later this year

 Got confirmation from the supply chain and sourced who’ve tried the device that this is exactly what the final PVT model looks like pic.twitter.com/FQnKDyyjDA

 — Brad Lynch (@SadlyItsBradley) April 13, 2022

 Notably, the Meta Quest Pro’s display area looks reflective and sleek—it could be made of glass or a clear plastic.
 This clear material probably accommodates an array of outward-facing cameras (possibly 4K 120FPS), as Zuckerberg claims that the headset offers “full-color passthrough mixed reality” so you can see your surroundings and interact with real-world objects while in VR.

-But I have a feeling that Meta Quest Pro won’t be that “comfortable,” at least, not in the grand scheme of things.
-Ergonomics are great, but leaks suggest that the Quest Pro will weigh more than the Quest 2 (1.1 pounds) because it uses a larger battery.
+But I have a feeling that Meta Quest Pro won’t be too “comfortable,” at least, not in the grand scheme of things.
+Ergonomics are cool and all, but leaks suggest that the Quest Pro will weigh more than the Quest 2 (1.1 pounds) because it uses a larger battery.

 While Oculus Quest (or Meta Quest) controllers are quite advanced, they’re also frustratingly primitive.
 And I’m not talking about the AA batteries (which last longer than rechargeables, by the way).
 It’s the tracking method that’s behind the times.